Totokis/AMazeGame/README.md

 ## Development and Contributions

 Puzzle Maze Adventure is currently in active development.
-We are open to contributions and feedback from the community.
+I'm open to contributions and feedback from the community.
 Whether you are a game designer, developer, artist, or just someone with great ideas, your input is welcome.

 ## 🚀 Roadmap